eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 The focus of this post is less about *why* we need electoral reform, and more about *how* we should go about it in a practical manner.
 For one unconvinced of the issues with our current system, I recommend reading my [previous post on the theoretical case for Approval voting](../approval/){:target="_blank"}.
 This post assumes you are already convinced that plurality voting is deeply flawed, and that we need to adopt a better voting system.

-I wanted to make this post because of [a video I saw where Jason Snead testified before the Indiana Senate Elections Committee in favor of preemptively banning "Ranked Choice Voting" (AKA Instant Runoff Voting or IRV) in the state of Indiana](https://x.com/jasonwsnead/status/2011085198478266677).
+I wanted to make this post because of [a video I saw, where Jason Snead testified before the Indiana Senate Elections Committee in favor of preemptively banning "Ranked Choice Voting" (AKA Instant Runoff Voting or IRV) in the state of Indiana](https://x.com/jasonwsnead/status/2011085198478266677).

 > In IRV (Instant Runoff Voting), voters rank candidates in order of preference.
 If no candidate wins a majority of first-choice votes, the candidate with the fewest first-choice votes is eliminated, and their votes are redistributed to the remaining candidates based on the voters' next preferences.
 This process continues until a candidate wins a majority (of active ballots, which rank at least one remaining candidate).

 Note: I refuse to call IRV "Ranked Choice Voting", since I believe that creates expectations that are not met by the method.

 Now, while I don't necessarily believe this is truly a well-intentioned effort to protect "free and fair elections", the worst part about the video is that basically everything he says about IRV is 100% correct.
+Here are some of his most convincing arguments:

 - "Ranked choice voting makes every aspect of the election system more complicated"
 - "It makes it harder to vote"